What is this study about?

 Understanding Atrial Fibrillation

 Atrial fibrillation (AF) is a heart condition where the heartbeat is irregular and often too fast.
 This happens when the upper chambers of the heart (the atria) beat out of sync with the lower chambers (the ventricles).
-If AF is not treated, it can cause blood clots to form in the heart.
-These clots can raise the risk of stroke, heart failure, or other serious problems.
+If AF is not treated, it can raise the risk of stroke, heart failure, or other serious problems, and can cause blood clots to form in the heart.

 Because of these risks, it’s important to treat AF, especially if it happens often or doesn’t go away on its own.
 One common treatment is called catheter ablation.
 In this procedure, a doctor places a thin, flexible tube (catheter) into a blood vessel and guides it to the heart.
-Heat or cold energy is then used to make small scars in heart tissue.
+Energy is then delivered to make small scars in heart tissue.
 These scars block the faulty signals that cause the heart to beat irregularly.

 What Happens During Ablation